kshedden/case_studies/methods/factor-overview.md

 $X$ using chi-square distances.
 However the argument for embedding the columns (variables) using the chi-square metric is less clear (although it is true that MCA achieves such an embedding).
-A more interpretable embedding of the column profiles may be based on covariances and correlations rather than on chi-square distances.
+A more interpretable embedding of the column profiles is based on covariances and correlations rather than on chi-square distances.
 Here we show that MCA also achieves a column embedding that can be interpreted in terms of covariances and correlations.